Esperadoce/PalworldSav.Net/README.md

 - `src/PalWorld.Sav.Serializer`: This is the .NET wrapper around the Rust library.
 It provides a `UeSave` class that you can use to serialize and deserialize data in the Unreal Engine save format.

 - `src/ue_gvas_handler`: This is the Rust library that does the actual serialization and deserialization.
-It uses the `uesave` Rust crate to decompress GVAS files.
+It uses the `uesave` Rust crate to deserialize GVAS data.

 - `examples/PalWorld.Sav.Examples.Deserializer`: This is an example project that shows how to use the `PalWorld.Sav.Serializer` library.